jaleephd/morphogenetic-evolvable-hardware/README.md

 this is cleanupEHW.pl which uses globbing, and runMG.pl which calls cleanupEHW.pl.

+### Improving System Performance

+As the non-morphogenesis/FPGA components of the system run as a pipeline of Perl processes (i.e. disk bound), performance of these can be improved by the use of a RAM drive (`/dev/shm` on Linux), or if running over a long time (the JBits FPGA simulator is relatively slow), then a solid state drive (SSD) would provide a reasonable compromise between performance and ability to recover from machine failures.
+Note however that the majority of processing time is spent in the morphogenesis/FPGA component.

 ### Running the MGEHW System

 See `mgehwscr/EHW_README.txt` for details.